 Social justice and ecology: if we want to achieve some degree of climate stability, high-income nations will have to shift to post-growth economic principles, which mean shifting from pursuing GDP growth and affluence toward sustaining ecosystems and improving well-being.
 As Jacinda Ardern, the prime minister of New Zealand has already been doing since 2019.
 GDP growth doesn’t improve people’s lives because the vast majority of it goes straight into the pockets of the rich, deepening global inequality.
 It is an ideology that benefits a few at the expense of our collective future, as infinite growth is not possible on a planet with finite resources.
 We must share what we already have more fairly, and invest generously in public goods: health, education, culture.
 Social justice is the antidote to the growth imperative and key to ameliorating the climate crisis.
 Art and poetry play a vital role in this.
-Glenn Gould said that the only advantage artists have is their distance from the world, a distance that through isolation and solitude draws attention to the overlooked, thus allowing the outer and inner worlds to appear in a different light.
+Through isolation and solitude artists draw attention to the overlooked, thus allowing the outer and inner worlds to appear in a different light.
 The arts inspire us to reimagine our world, rebuilt on non-aggressive values and new alliances between different forms of life and knowledge for a better Anthropocene.

 How can poetry act as a way to engage people with discussions of hope and positivity around climate change?